Explore the central science in sunny Florida

 Lab classrooms in the James Center for Molecular and Life Sciences make learning seamless – no need to cart your backpack down the hall for lab – and the coffee shop in the lobby keeps those neurons firing.

-What can I do with a chemistry major?
+What can I do with a chemistry or biochemistry major?

 - Forensic Chemist